burningwave/core/README.md

 <br/>

-# Configuring, resolving, collecting or retrieving paths
+# Resolving, collecting or retrieving paths

 Through **PathHelper** we can resolve or collect paths or retrieving resources even through supported archive files (zip, jar, jmod, ear and war).
 So we can create a path collection by adding an entry in **[burningwave.properties](#configuration-1)** file that starts with 'paths.' prefix, e.g.: